andrew/ultimate-awesome/README.md

 - [awesome-visual-relationship-detection](https://github.com/alisure-ml/awesome-visual-relationship-detection) - A curated list of visual relationship detection and related area resources .
 - [awesome-finance-mcp](https://github.com/blockrunai/awesome-finance-mcp) - A curated list of MCP servers for AI finance agents.
 - [awesome-gradient](https://github.com/Gradients/awesome-gradient) - 😎 A curated list of awesome Gradient frameworks, libraries and software and resources.
+- [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.
+Best place to find postman alternatives.
 - [awesome-pdf](https://github.com/py-pdf/awesome-pdf) - A curated list of resources around PDF files.
-- [awesome-rabbit-r1](https://github.com/sayhiben/awesome-rabbit-r1) - A list of resources for hacking on the Rabbit r1.
 - [Awesome-Face-Restoration](https://github.com/sczhou/Awesome-Face-Restoration) - A curated list of face restoration & enhancement papers and resources.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.
+- [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [awesome-generalist-agents](https://github.com/cheryyunl/awesome-generalist-agents) - A curated list of papers for generalist agents.
 - [awesome-claude-code-and-skills](https://github.com/GetBindu/awesome-claude-code-and-skills) - A collection of Claude Skills.
 - [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.